Diseases

 • Time to develop new or improved vaccines

 Depending on when a candidate vaccine could be identified the timescale will be 5-10 years.
 This will involve development, clinical trials and licensing.
-Potential vaccines need to be identified and subjected to initial trials and depending on the outcome will depend the time to commercial availability.
+Potential vaccines need to be identified and subjected to initial trials and the time to commercial availability will depend on the outcome.

 There is an urgent need for screening methods through which vaccine candidates can be evaluated in a time of 1-2 years.
 This means a workable definition of when a vaccine can be considered an effective vaccine, such a definition which is currently missing.
 Research on correlates of protection or correlates of transmission is essential.